 While microlearning is nothing new, the format and strategy behind the learner-led method are progressive.
 Thanks to social networking sites like Twitter and ample opportunity for media sharing on YouTube, and through learning websites, it’s easier than ever for organizations to implement microlearning for everything from training to employee connections.
 Luckily, it’s not just for one industry in particular – savvy organizations are learning about the applications for the implementation of a micro-strategy at work.

 The Usual Suspects

 The watercooler has long been the symbol of slacker employees who’d rather catch up on office gossip than get to work.
-When pro services firm Delloitte wanted to give their employees a chance to chat without sacrificing productivity, they created D Street, an online community where employees could not only connect, but also learn and organize with one another for better communication without the slacking.
+When pro services firm Deloitte wanted to give their employees a chance to chat without sacrificing productivity, they created D Street, an online community where employees could not only connect, but also learn and organize with one another for better communication without the slacking.

 The Mayo Clinic has employees who can get literally hundreds of messages and beeps per day.
-Using a microlearning stategy, rather than sending updates every few minutes, information on everything from training to reform is condensed and sent as one micro-lesson.
+Using a microlearning strategy, rather than sending updates every few minutes, information on everything from training to reform is condensed and sent as one micro-lesson.
 This allows employees to free up time and learn when they have a spare moment, rather than letting disruptions throughout the day run their schedule.
 Employees still get pertinent information, but when it is convenient for them.